 You also can clean the eyelid with special eye-scrub soap (available at drugstores) or with watered-down baby shampoo, which is designed to not hurt eyes.
 Soak a cotton swab in the solution and use it to clean your child's eyelid.

 If your child wears contact lenses, have him or her switch to wearing glasses until the stye goes away.
-Clean the contacts thoroughly before your child wears them again.
+Clean the contacts well before your child wears them again.

 If your child has pain in the eyeball or problems seeing, call your doctor.
 Also call if there is any swelling and redness beyond the eyelid (in the eye or other parts of the face).

 The stye should begin to improve over a few days.
-If it doesn't or it becomes worse, call your doctor.
+If it doesn't or it gets worse, call your doctor.

-Kids who get one stye are at higher risk of getting another one.
-To make that less likely, your child should:
+Kids who get one stye are at higher risk for another one.
+To make that less likely, they should:

 - Clean the eyelids every day or every couple of days with the diluted baby shampoo or special eye-scrub soap.